Dexterboss19/Photomosaic/README.md

 ## Example
 The photo I want to make an mosaic out of is a photo of Shibes ... because Shibes.
 The tiles are memes from this meme dataset (https://www.kaggle.com/sayangoswami/reddit-memes-dataset).

-The photo is 700 x 700 pixels and will be divided in 3000 tiles.
-The dataset has 3326 memes so it should not repeat them if not specified.
+The photo is 700 x 700 pixels and will be divided in 3000 slices.
+The dataset has 3326 tiles (here memes) so it should not repeat them if not specified.

 ![](Photos/Normal.jpeg)